ITU-BDSA23-GROUP1/Chirp/docs/report.md

 ![Activity diagram of the workflow for build and deploy of the _Chirp!_ application.](images/BuildAndDeploy.png){width=250px}

 The illustration above shows the deployment of our _Chirp!_ application in the workflow 'main_bdsagroup1chirprazor.yml'.
 The workflow is activated through pushes to the main branch.
 This is to keep our web app updated whenever completed changes have been made, so it does not fall behind.
 The workflow consists of two parts.
 A building process and a deployment process.
-The building process is important as it assures that we do not deploy a program that does not work.
+The building process is important as it ensures that we do not deploy a program that does not work.
 In this process we first run the 'Checkout' and 'Setup dotnet', with version 7, commands.
 These are followed by the building command 'dotnet build src/Chirp.Web/ --configuration Release' and a publish.
 Lastly, we upload an artifact for the deployment job.
 When the building process is done, the deployment can start on the condition that the build was successful.
 This process downloads the artifact from the building job and then deploy to our Azure web app.

 ## Team work